Welcome

 -

-Creating Accounts: The first step is to create accounts for your household members.
+Account creation: The first step is to create accounts for your household members.
 This allows casasmooth to personalize experiences and manage access rights.

 -